cloudsmith-io/cloudsmith-api/bindings/java/src/docs/PackagesApi.md

 # **packagesStatus**
 > PackageStatus packagesStatus(owner, repo, identifier)

-Get the synchronisation status for a package.
+Get the synchronization status for a package.

-Get the synchronisation status for a package.
+Get the synchronization status for a package.

 ### Example
 ```java